centre-for-humanities-computing/odyCy/docs/_build/html/_sources/architecture.rst.txt

 This model was not freezed during training meaning it was finetuned for all downstream tasks simultaneously.

+.. admonition:: Computational Efficiency
+   :class: note

+   Transformer models are generally quite heavy-weight, both in terms of memory and processing power.
+   If you want a lightweight, non-transformer-based pipeline, we recommend our :ref:`Small Pipeline <small model>`

 Parser
 ------
 A `Transition Based Parser <https://spacy.io/api/architectures#TransitionBasedParser>`_ was used